Denver Broncos build around Drew Lock in the NFL draft - WHIZ News

 He delivered.

-The Denver Broncos general manager provided Lock with with two terrific targets and added an athletic center through the first two nights of the NFL draft..
+The Denver Broncos general manager provided Lock with two terrific targets and added an athletic center through the first two nights of the draft.

-Elway selected Penn State speedster KJ Hamler with the 46th pick in the second round of the NFL draft Friday night, 24 hours after using the 15th overall pick on Alabama standout Jerry Jeudy, the highest wide receiver ever selected by Denver in the common draft era.
+Elway selected Penn State speedster KJ Hamler with the 46th pick in the second round Friday night, 24 hours after using the 15th overall pick on Alabama standout Jerry Jeudy, the highest Denver has ever selected a wide receiver in the common draft era.

 In the third round, Elway added protection for his second-year QB by drafting LSU center Lloyd Cushenberry, who was named first-team All-SEC in 2019.